Best Defense Provides Two-Way Communications to Ensure You're Up To Date With Building Codes Regarding Area of Rescue Assistance Communication

-Best Defense provides Two-Way communications systems to meet the requirements of the International Building Code section 1007.8 for Two-Way communications at elevator landings.
+Our two-way systems meet the requirements of the International Building Code section 1007.8 for communications at elevator landings.
 Wisconsin adopted this requirement with the adoption of the 2009 IBC in 2012.

 The code was adopted to supplement the requirement for Area Of Rescue Assistance Communication as most buildings built today do not require Areas of Refuge.
-The intent of the code is that if a wheel-chair bound resident or visitor to a building utilizes an elevator to access an above or below grade floor, they shall have a method with which to communicate that they are trapped on the floor when the elevator is in recall mode or otherwise out of service in the event of an emergency.
+The intent being that if a wheel-chair bound resident or visitor to a building uses an elevator, they have a method with which to communicate they are trapped if the elevator is in recall mode or otherwise out of service in the event of an emergency.

-The function of the communications system provides a hands free intercom at each elevator landing that communicates back to a common intercom at the main entrance to the building.
-From this intercom the responding fire fighters can communicate to the trapped individual.
-Per the code requirements these systems are also tied back to our central monitoring station to provide monitoring 24/7.
+The communications system provides a hands-free intercom at each elevator landing which communicates back to a common intercom at the main entrance to the building.
+From this intercom responding fire fighters can communicate to the trapped individual and, per the code, these systems are also tied back to our central monitoring station to provide monitoring 24/7.

-For assistance in designing, installing, maintaining, or monitoring your AOR (Area of Rescue Assistance) or Two-Way In Building Communications system, contact firstname.lastname@example.org or call us at 800-237-8379.
+For assistance in designing, installing, maintaining, or monitoring your Area of Rescue Assistance or Two-Way In Building Communications system, contact firstname.lastname@example.org or call us at 800-237-8379.

 Code Requirements per IBC 2009